 Parents use physical contact to show affection toward their children (e.g., hugs, kisses, high-fives, cuddles, pats on the head).
 If I had an accident and became quadriplegic, I would still love my children, but the physical aspects of affection would be sorely missed.
 Surely, physical contact enhances and makes more powerful our expression of love with our children.
 Thus, by logical extension, doesn’t physical contact enhance and make more powerful our expression of discipline with our children?
-Of course it does.
+Of course, it does.
 Physical contact is not corporal punishment, nor is it physical abuse.
-Remaining calm and in control while carrying your child against his will to clear the way off of the escalator is an expression of discipline that is enhanced through use of physical contact.
-Use of hand-over-hand guidance to gain compliance when your child boldly defies is yet another expression of discipline that is enhanced through use of physical contact.
-And, interestingly, it could be argued that these are simultaneously expressions of both discipline and love that are enhanced through use of physical contact.
+Remaining calm and in control, while carrying your child against his will to clear the way off of the escalator is an expression of discipline that is enhanced through the use of physical contact.
+Use of hand-over-hand guidance to gain compliance when your child boldly defies is yet another expression of discipline that is enhanced through the use of physical contact.
+And, interestingly, it could be argued that these are simultaneously expressions of both discipline and love that are enhanced through the use of physical contact.

 Corporal Punishment is roundly condemned by early childhood experts everywhere.
 For example, in 1975 the American Psychological Association (APA) Council voted to adopt the following resolution on corporal punishment:

 WHEREAS: The resort to corporal punishment tends to reduce the likelihood of employing more effective, humane, and creative ways of interacting with children;

 WHEREAS: it is evident that socially acceptable goals of education, training, and socialization can be achieved without the use of physical violence against children, and that children so raised, grow to moral and competent adulthood;